|Approved Reporting Mechanism (ARM)|

 MiFID foresees that, in addition to reporting through ARMs, transaction reports can be sent by the regulated markets or multilateral trading facilities (MTFs) through whose systems the transaction was completed.

-Important remarks on the confidentiality of the data held at an ARM contains Recital 13 of the Commission Delegated Regulation of 2.6.2016 supplementing Directive 2014/65/EU of the European Parliament and of the Council with regard to regulatory technical standards on the authorization, organisational requirements and the publication of transactions for data reporting services providers.
+Important remarks on the confidentiality of the data held at an ARM contains Recital 13 of the Commission Delegated Regulation (EU) 2017/571 of 2 June 2016 supplementing Directive 2014/65/EU of the European Parliament and of the Council with regard to regulatory technical standards on the authorisation, organisational requirements and the publication of transactions for data reporting services providers.

 The said Recital clarifies as follows: